GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf21/README.md

 In this lab you will develop, deploy and run a TFX pipeline that uses  Cloud Dataflow and Cloud AI Platform as execution runtimes.

 ### Lab-03 - CI/CD for a TFX pipeline
 In this lab you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys a TFX pipeline.
-You will also integrate your workflow with **GitHub**.
+You will also integrate your workflow with a **GitHub** code source repository to further automate the triggering of your CI/CD workflow for you pipeline code.

 ### Lab-04 - ML Metadata
-In this lab, you will explore ML metadata and ML artifacts created by TFX pipeline runs.
+In this lab, you will explore ML metadata and ML artifacts created by TFX pipeline runs using TFX pipeline ResolverNodes.